What Does a Cockroach Bite Look Like? (Pictures of Roach Bites)

 What Can a Cockroach Bite Do To You?

-Cockroach bite can cause localized swelling as well as skin rashes, irritations, and lesions.
-These bites can morph into skin rashes, or even shortness or of breath or anaphylaxis in severe cases.
+A cockroach bite can cause localized swelling as well as skin rashes, irritations, and lesions.

 Symptoms of Being Bitten By a Roach